JordanMoureau/JordanMoureau/README.md

     Hi there, I'm Jordan Moureau! 👋

-    A Full-Stack Developer out of Washington State who happens to be passionate about nerding.
+    A Full-Stack Developer out of Washington State who happens to be passionate about all kinds of nerding.

     I'm a freelance web designer and developer.